On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Introduction

 \item[4.]
 We provide a traffic signal optimization procedure in the form of a mixed integer linear program which employs either the continuum traffic signal model or the on-and-off signal model.
-The performances and results of these programs highlight the unique advantages of using the continuum model and illustrate some of its solution characteristics in line with our theoretical results. \end{itemize}
+Performances and results of these two programs are compared which highlights the unique advantages of the continuum model and illustrates some of its solution characteristics in line with our theoretical results. \end{itemize}

 The link dynamics employed in this paper are described by the following first order scalar conservation law: